 What kinds of marketing strategies does this company employ?
 Do you feel these strategies are effective?
 What strategies might prove more effective for the company?
-FORMAT this Weekly Review as a professional INTERNAL MEMO to the company.

 In what ways does your employer motivate and manage employees effectively?
 Are there strategies used that seem particularly helpful?
 What strategies might you suggest to develop employee morale or company productivity?